 Unlike Graves’, Hashimoto’s occurs when an antibody blocks TSH hormone activity and causes damage to the thyroid gland.

-After discontinuing antithyroid treatment for 5 – 10 years, 15 – 20% of patients that recover from Graves’ can develop hypothyroidism due to Hashimoto’s.
-Although the exact cause is unknown, researchers think that antithyroid medication can contribute to abnormal thyroid hormone levels [R].
+After discontinuing antithyroid treatment for 5 – 10 years, 15 – 20% of people that recover from Graves’ can develop hypothyroidism due to Hashimoto’s.
+Although the exact cause is unknown, researchers think that antithyroid medication may contribute .

 Graves’ Disease and Other Autoimmune Diseases

-In a study (cross-sectional) of 3200 UK thyroid patients, 9.6% of the Graves’ disease patients had another autoimmune disorder [R].
+In a study (cross-sectional) of 3200 UK thyroid patients, around 10% of people with Graves’ also had another autoimmune disorder, such as :

 - Rheumatoid Arthritis

 One exception is an autoimmune disease called myasthenia gravis which very rarely occurs together with Graves’disease.
 Scientists are not yet certain why, but they think it may be because both diseases require a similar mechanism involving Th17 cells .